skip to Main Content

 FIRMUS Team and IPEV December 2019

-• Our process can efficiently recycle 80% of grey water, thus contributing significantly to the preservation of drinkable water, subject to compliance with usage conditions.
+• Our process can efficiently recycle up to 80% of grey water, thus contributing significantly to the preservation of drinkable water, subject to compliance with usage conditions.

 • Pioneers in this field, we have deployed our Grey Water Recycling Stations from Monaco since 2017, meeting the needs for preserving drinking water across various territories.